West Side Story: Production period

 Prince began cutting the budget and raising money.
 Robbins then announced he did not want to choreograph the show, but changed his mind when Prince agreed to an eight-week dance rehearsal period (instead of the customary four), since there was to be more dancing in West Side Story than in any previous Broadway show, and allowed Robbins to hire Peter Gennaro as his assistant.
 Originally, when considering the cast, Laurents wanted James Dean for the lead role of Tony, but the actor soon died.
 Sondheim found Larry Kert and Chita Rivera, who created the roles of Tony and Anita, respectively.
 Getting the work on stage was still not easy.
 Bernstein said:

 Throughout the rehearsal period, the New York newspapers were filled with articles about gang warfare, keeping the show's plot timely.
-Robbins kept the cast members playing the Sharks and the Jets separate in order to discourage them from socializing with each other and reminded everyone of the reality of gang violence by posting news stories on the bulletin board backstage.
+Robbins kept the cast members playing the Sharks and the Jets separate to discourage them from socializing with each other and reminded everyone of the reality of gang violence by posting news stories on the bulletin board backstage.
 Robbins wanted a gritty realism from his sneaker- and jeans-clad cast.
 He gave the ensemble more freedom than Broadway dancers had previously been given to interpret their roles, and the dancers were thrilled to be treated like actors instead of just choreographed bodies.
+Robbins gave each dancer a unique gesture repertoire specific to their character.
 As the rehearsals wore on, Bernstein fought to keep his score together, as other members of the team called on him to cut out more and more of the sweeping or complex "operatic" passages.
 Columbia Records initially declined to record the cast album, saying the score was too depressing and too difficult.